-2. Financial Performance
+Financial Performance

 The Council's overall financial performance remains sound as a result of strong budget management throughout the year.
-Executive receives quarterly budget monitoring reports and a detailed report of the outturn in June 2017.
+The Corporate Management Team receives a monthly update.
+Executive receives quarterly budget monitoring reports and a detailed report of the outturn in June 2018.